Yashwanth-C16/StudyBuddy/README.md

 - Hybrid (keyword + vector) retrieval
 - OCR support for scanned PDFs
 - Retrieval accuracy evaluation on a test question set

+## Evaluation

+Built a small retrieval evaluation script (`eval.py`) that tests whether the vector search retrieves the correct source page for a set of known questions.
+On a 5-question test set covering each section of a sample document, retrieval achieved 5/5 (100%) accuracy at k=3.